gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

-When an initiator SCTP endpoint sends an INIT chunk that doesn't contain the DTLS 1.3 Chunk Protected Association or other protection solutions towards an SCTP endpoint that only accepts protected associations, the responder endpoint SHALL raise a Policy Not Met error.
-The ERROR chunk will contain the cause code 'Policy Not Met' (TBA10) (see {{IANA-Extra-Cause}} and the DTLS 1.3 chunk protected association parameter identifier {{protectedassoc-parameter}} in the missing param Information field.
+When an initiator SCTP endpoint sends an INIT chunk that doesn't contain the DTLS 1.3 Chunk Protected Association or other protection solutions towards an SCTP endpoint that only accepts protected associations, SCTP will send an ABORT chunk in response to the INIT chunk (Section 5.1 of {{RFC9260}}
+including the error cause 'Policy Not Met' (TBA10) (see {{IANA-Extra-Cause}} and the DTLS 1.3 chunk protected association parameter identifier {{protectedassoc-parameter}} in the missing param Information field.